 The problem with the panic engine is that it will exhaust you and you will end up resentful about all these “obligations.”
 In short, “shaming and should” take your power away, and pursuing your goals becomes yet another way to make yourself feel bad.
 I’m not into that, especially because it’s not necessary.

-Habit stacking.
+Habit Stacking.
 This is an engine that drives the creation of one habit by “stacking it” on top of another, existing habit.
-For example, a classic habit stack is “when I brush my teeth, I will do 3 pushups.”
+For example, a classic habit stack is “when I brush my teeth, I will do 3 push-ups.”
 Habit stacking is a great strategy for introducing small, relatively innocuous habits for which you have very little resistance.
-When you attempt to use habit stacking for anything controversial, habit stacking tends to backfire.
+When you attempt to use habit stacking for anything controversial, it tends to backfire.